Eman-Fatima7600/Physiotherapy-Appointment-Scheduler-V2/README.md

 # Physiotherapy-Appointment-Scheduler-V2

-Python CLI project for Physiotherapy clinic appointments with priority &amp; duplicate slot checking
+A Python CLI project for Physiotherapy clinics.

+## How to run
+python physiotherapy_Appointment_scheduler_v2_strong.py